A full time artist since 2008, Leanne Christie dedicates her waking hours to understanding the painting process

 Popular Vancouver artist Leanne Christie, moved to the Canadian West Coast in September 2008 after over a decade in Europe and a childhood in South Africa.

-Christie is growing as a popular Vancouver oil artist and has been full time in the studio since 2008.
-Her influence amongst her contemporaries continues to strengthen in tandem with the number of people who count themselves amongst her collectors.
+Christie is growing as a popular Vancouver oil artist and her influence amongst her contemporaries continues to strengthen in tandem with the number of people who count themselves amongst her collectors.

 full time oil painter